LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Logtalk source file is handled by the Logtalk compiler, not by the :term:`backend Prolog compiler`, to improve portability.

-When writing a Logtalk source file the following advice applies:
+When writing a Logtalk source file, the following advice applies:

 - When practical and when performance is critical, define each entity on its own source file.